tiernano/www.tiernanotoole.ie_hugo/content/post/network-update-info-april-2019.md

 ## VMWare in the house

-Up till reciently, I ran [Hyper-V](https://en.wikipedia.org/wiki/Hyper-V) all round.
+Up till recently, I ran [Hyper-V](https://en.wikipedia.org/wiki/Hyper-V) all round.
 Its still on GodBox V2 and V3 (v1 has a HDD issue, so its off...), but the main VM hosts (the C6100's) are being migrated to [VMWare ESXi](https://geni.us/tDBSw8z)...
 Why?
-Its a learning excersize...
+Its a learning exercise...
 We see how it goes...

 So, long update...
 Any questions, comments, etc... shout!